The Small Business Owner’s Guide to Stripe Fees: What You Need to Know

 Stripe’s Specialized Solutions and Fees

-Given the enormous variety of businesses that Stripe supports, they have a range of packages tailored to meet some of the most typical business needs.
+Given the enormous variety of businesses that Stripe supports, they have a range of packages tailored to meet the most typical business needs as well as more unique business models.

 This highly customizable solution comes with different pricing than those above.
 Connect comes in three tiers: Standard, Express, and Custom.